 Travel expense reports must be approved by the immediate supervisor of the requestor and the approvers responsible for the accounts charged.
 Receipts must be attached to the Travel/Expense Report to properly document each expense.
-Expenses paid on University p-card under \$25 do not require receipts.
+Expenses paid on University Travel and Expense Card under \$25 do not require receipts.
 However, meals charged to all federally and non-federally sponsored projects must still provide itemized meal receipts.
 Receipts are required for all out of pocket expenses regardless of amount.
-All documentation must be submitted through Concur within 15 days after the completion of the trip.
+All documentation must be submitted through Workday within 15 days after the completion of the trip.